 What colors should we wear and use in various different social and professional situations.
 Colors can affect us in many ways and knowing when to use certain colors or when not to use them can have impactful, both negative and positive results.

 It’s important to understand that not everybody is affected by color and environments equally.
-Some people are sensitive to their surroundings, colors, environments and subtle changes while others are less affected.
+Some people are sensitive to their surroundings, colors, environments and subtle changes while others are less effected.

 Someone having sensitivity to colors or aesthetics in general is connected to the personality trait (openness).
 People high on the openness trait tend to be creative, seek new experiences, thrives from variety and is associated with aesthetic sensitivity.

 Showing sensitivity to colors also seems to be gender specific, with women generally having better color vision, especially when detecting subtle differences in shades, particularly red, which is the warm primary color.

 While colors do have general common associations and influences, some people may have different associations based on personal experience.

 Bright colors, especially red can increase energy, enthusiasm and generally have a stimulating effect, which is ideal if you’re looking to engage in some physical activity.
 Studies suggest red can increase blood pressure, heart rate and alertness which will naturally lead to increased physical energy.
 Orange would also have a similar effect.

 You’ll also often see yellow and bright shades of green and blue used in sportswear and supplements to tap into those high energy, youthful and upbeat associations that bright colors have.